Tenmazzz/Tenmazzz/README.md

 At Free Iliad, I build REST APIs and work on Docker/CI-CD infrastructure as part of my internship.

-Starting an MSc in Artificial Intelligence at Epitech this fall.

-Open to a work-study program (alternance) from October 2026.
+Starting an MSc in Artificial Intelligence at Epitech this fall, open to a work-study program (alternance) from October 2026.

 ---